Chrissy265/MessagingApp-/README.md

 The messaging app application consist of three pages, we use boostrap for the design of the UI.
 The application consist of HTML and JavaScript.

-Server: Go Lang (ideally would be deployed on Elastic Beanstalk for (EC2 with auto scaling and other management)):
+Server: Go Lang (ideally would be deployed on Elastic Beanstalk (EC2 with auto scaling and other management)):
 The server handles the logic of the application.
 The backend is constructed using go lang.

 Database (AWS RDS MySQL server):